nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-The clinical code or text that represents the problem header.
+The clinical code or text that represents the Problem.

 These will be the same values that are held in the FHIR&reg; resource referenced by extension[actualProblem].